-Psoriatic arthritis (PsA) appears to happen when an overactive immune system mistakenly attacks healthy tissue.
-However, it is not yet clear why some people with psoriasis develop PsA while others do not.
+In PsA, an overactive immune system mistakenly attacks healthy body tissues, resulting in pain and inflammation.
+It is unclear why some people with psoriasis develop PsA while others do not.

 There is no definitive test for PsA.